-What are the most common signs and symptoms of diabetes?
+What are the most common signs of diabetes in women?

 Our blood sugar levels have a major impact on the health of our entire body.
 Responsible for acting as our primary energy source, the steep blood sugar level fluctuations caused by diabetes can result in many symptoms that can be felt throughout the entire body.
-Some examples of the most common symptoms of early-onset diabetes include:
+Some examples of the most common early signs of diabetes in women include:

 If you or someone you love have been experiencing any of the above symptoms, it is highly recommended that you connect with your primary care provider to explore the possible diagnosis of diabetes.
 While a new diagnosis can be very stressful for anyone, getting connected with effective treatment options such as lifestyle modifications and hormone replacement therapies as early as possible is the best way to reduce the risk of long-term damage.